What do young people get out of JUMP?

 BECOME A BEFRIENDER

 Volunteering as a JUMP befriender could change your life, as well as that of the young person you befriend.
-You will receive full training and will need to undergo a full 'DBS' (formerly CRB) check.
+You will receive full training and will need to undergo an enhanced DBS check and safeguarding training.